weifengsiew/Hotel-No-Show-Prediction/README.md

 `-- run.sh                        # Full workflow
 ```

-## 7. New ML Experiment Configuration
+## 7. To Configure a New ML Experiment

 To add a new candidate pipeline: